Keratoconus Patient Education

 - Do not have too thin or too steep/flat corneas

-*Corneal collagen cross-linking is frequently performed worldwide, but is not FDA approved in the United States.
-There are several clinical trials underway in the U.S.
+*Corneal collagen cross-linking is frequently performed worldwide, and was FDA approved in the United States April 2016.